Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/New-AzureRmRecoveryServicesAsrReplicationProtectedItem.md

 PS C:\> $currentJob = New-AzureRmRecoveryServicesAsrReplicationProtectedItem -ProtectableItem $VM -Name $VM.Name -ProtectionContainerMapping $ProtectionContainerMapping
 ```

-Starts the replication protected item creation with passed parameters and returns the job for tracking.
+Starts the replication protected item creation operation for the specified ASR protectable item and returns the ASR job used to track the operation.

 ## PARAMETERS

 ### -Name
-Specifies the name of the Azure Site Recovery Replication Protected Item.
+Specifies a name for the ASR replication protected item.

 ```yaml
 Type: String